githubEdit

 How do I persist data across cluster restarts?

-Data is automatically persisted.
-When you run obol stack down, the cluster stops but data remains in ~/.local/share/obol/.
-Running obol stack up restores the cluster with all previous data.
+Data is automatically persisted. obol stack down stops the cluster but keeps data in ~/.local/share/obol/.
+Only obol stack purge -f deletes persistent data.

 Networks